edunham/slides/humanhacking/index.rst

     madlibs of tasks, share responsibilities, "puppet" them for smoother transition if they're not confident yet, recognize their differences

-IMAGE: stickman saying speechbubble of map to sketch, who says speech bubble of map to crowd

 troll-proofing
 --------------